-Induction program (mandatory) 3 weeks duration (Please refer Appendix-A for guidelines & also detailsavailable in the curriculum of Mandatory courses) Induction program for students to beoffered right at the start of the first year.
-Physical activity Creative Arts Universal Human Values Literary Proficiency Modules Lectures by Eminent People Visits to local Areas Familiarization to Dept./Branch & Innovations
+Induction program (mandatory) 3 weeks duration (Please refer Appendix-A for guidelines & also details available in the curriculum of Mandatory courses) Induction program for students to be offered right at the start of the firstyear.
+Physical activity CreativeArts Universal HumanValues Literary Proficiency Modules Lectures by Eminent People Visits to local Areas Familiarization to Dept./ Branch & Innovations

-At the end of Programme/Degree mentioned above , the graduates will be able to PO1.
-Engineering knowledge : Apply the knowledge of mathematics, science, engineer fundamentals, and engineering specialization to the solution of complex engineering problems.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamer and engineering specialization to solve complex engineering problems.
 PO2.
-Problem analysis: Identify, formulate, research literature, and analyze engineering problems arrive at substantiated conclusions using first principles of mathematics, natural, and engineer sciences.
-PO3 Design/development of solutions: Design solutions for complex engineering problems and des system components, processes to meet the specifications with consideration for the public her and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct investigations of complex problems: Use research-based knowledge including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to professional engineering practice.
-PO7 Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and needfor sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norm of the engineering practice.
-PO9 Individual and team work: Function effectively as an individual, and as a member or leader in teams, and in multidisciplinary settings.
-P10 Communication: Communicate effectively with the engineering community and with society a large.
-Be able to comprehend and write effective reports documentation.
-Make effective presentations, and give and receive clear instructions P11 Project management and finance : Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work, as a member and leader in a team.
-Manage projects in multidisciplinary environments P12 Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Problem Analysis: Identify, formulate, research literature, and analyze engineering problems t arrive at substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO3 Design/Development of Solutions: Design solutions for complex engineering problems and des system components or processes to meet specified needs, considering public health and safet well as cultural, societal, and environmental considerations.
+PO4 Conduct Investigations of Complex Problems: Use research-based knowledge, including the de of experiments, analysis and interpretation of data, and synthesis of information, to provide va conclusions.
+PO5 Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modeling, to complex engineering activities an understanding of their limitations.
+PO6 The Engineer and Society: Apply reasoning informed by contextual knowledge to assess societ health, safety, legal, and cultural issues and the consequent responsibilities relevant to professional engineering practice.
+PO7 Environment and Sustainability: Understand the impact of professional engineering solutions i societal and environmental contexts and demonstrate knowledge of, and the need for, sustair development.
+PO8 Ethics: Apply ethical principles and commit to professional ethics, responsibilities, and norms of engineering practice.
+PO9 Individual and Teamwork: Function effectively as an individual and as a member or leader in diverse teams and multidisciplinary settings.
+P10 Communication: Communicate effectively with the engineering community and society at larg Comprehend and write effective reports and documentation, deliver effective presentations, a give and receive clear instructions.
+P11 Project Management and Finance: Demonstrate knowledge and understanding of engineering management principles and apply these to one's own work, as a member and leader in a team manage projects in multidisciplinary environments.
+P12 Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and lifelong learning in the broadest context of technological change.

-Under ( Graduate Programme Specific Outcomes (PSO) PS O1 Ability to acquire knowledge in Computer Science and Engineering and develop innovative solutions to complex problems.
-PS O2 Design and build websites, android apps, automated projects using the knowledge of programming, testing, life cycle models, artificial intelligence, machine learning and CASE tools.
-PS O3 Pursue life long learning in advanced technologies of Computer Science and Engineering and apply it for the benefit of the society.
-Graduate Programme Educational Objective (PEO) aduate/Undergraduate will be PEO1 Acquiring knowledge of Computer Science and other engineering disciplines for analyzing and developing innovative solutions to real world problems.
-PEO2 Developing interdisciplinary projects using latest tools, techniques and models for the benefit of the society and environment PEO3 Demonstrating team leadership and effective communication skills while pursuing a career in life-long learning, research and development or generating employments through startups.
-PEO4 Preparing competitive examinations for higher studies abroad or for getting job in private, public or multinational companies.
+Under Under Graduate Programme Specific Outcomes (PSO) PS O1 Ability to acquire knowledge in Computer Science and Engineering and develop innovative solutions to complex problems.
+PS O2 Design and build websites, android apps, automated project using the knowledge of programming, testing, life cycle models, artificial intelligence, machine learning and CASE tools.
+PS Pursue life long learning in advanced technologies of Computer Science and Engineering and apply it for the benefit of the society.
+Graduate Programme Educational Objective(PEO) aduate/Undergraduate will be PEO1 Acquiring knowledge of Computer Science and other engineering disciplines to analyze and develop innovative solutions to real-world problems.
+PEO2 Developing interdisciplinary projects using the latest tools, techniques, and models for the benefit of society and the environment.
+PEO3 Demonstrating team leadership and effective communication skills while pursuing a career in lifelong learning, research and development, or generating employment through startups.
+PEO4 Preparing for competitive examinations for higher studies abroad or securing jobs in private, public, or multinational companies.

-Semester-wise structure of curriculum [L= Lecture.
-T = Tutorials.
-P = Practicals & C = Credits]
+Semester-wise structure of curriculum [L= Lecture, T = Tutorials, P = Practicals & C = Credits]